 2. Apply for Authorisation

-Complete the Agency Worker Authorisation Form (see Appendix 5) and send it to Judith Whitaker for approval on behalf of the Executive Operations Group.
+Complete the Agency Worker Authorisation Form (see Appendix 5) and send it to the Chief Operating Officer for approval on behalf of the Executive Operations Group.

 3. Choose an Agency